cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-3-extending-enterprise-model.md

 when he makes a decision based on the forecast, he first needs to be confident in the forecast.
 Olav asks what criteria Lars uses to determine whether he is confident in a forecast, and learns that the input data to the forecast is one of the most important factors.
 Furthermore, Olav wonders whether he should include a `confidence` property in the `TimeseriesForecastProduct`.
-Lars does not have a statical backgound, and explains that `confidence` becomes a very abstract concept for him.
-He instead explains that he is very happy with the three different timeseries `low`, `expected`, and `high` as they give him a good understanding of the forecast and the uncertainty.
+Lars does not have a statical background, and explains that `confidence` becomes a very abstract concept for him.
+He instead explains that he is happy with the three different timeseries `low`, `expected`, and `high` as they give him a good understanding of the forecast and the uncertainty.

 Olav goes back to Svein Harald, and together they add the following properties to the `Properties` sheet: